Beef and Broccoli Stir-Fry

 Mince or grate garlic.

-Mince ginger. - Mix up the stir fry sauce.
+Mince ginger. - Mix up the stir-fry sauce.
 In a small bowl, whisk together minced garlic, minced ginger, soy sauce, brown sugar, cornstarch, rice vinegar, and sesame oil.

 - Heat 1 tablespoon of vegetable oil over medium-high heat in a large skillet or wok.
-Add broccoli to skillet and season with 1/2 teaspoon sea salt.
-Cover, lower heat to medium, and cook for 3-4 minutes, until slightly tender.
+Add broccoli to the skillet and season with 1/2 teaspoon sea salt.
+Cover, lower the heat to medium, and cook for 3-4 minutes, until slightly tender.
 Transfer broccoli to a plate and wipe out the skillet if necessary.

 - Heat the remaining 1 tablespoon of vegetable oil over medium-high heat in a large skillet or wok.
 Add steak and remaining 1/2 teaspoon salt and 1/4 teaspoon black pepper to skillet and cook for 5-8 minutes, until browned.